kfiry77/10bot/README.md

 - [ ] describe software design with some plantuml class diagrams.
 - [x] Coupon images crop, for a nicer report formatting.
 - [x] Green API - send data to GroupChat
-- [ ] Before purchasing, read from whatapps group if there is a "DayOff" message, if so, purchase will be skipped.
+- [x] Before purchasing, read from whatapps group message, if a message /disable exists, then purchase will be skipped